Md. Abdul Maleque: Early life

-Maleque was born on 15 January 1947.
-He has an M.A. degree.
+Abdul Maleque was born on 15 January 1947.
+He had an M.A. degree.

 Political career

 Abdul Maleque's political career started before the independence of Bangladesh from Pakistan.
 He was a member of Bangladesh Chhatra League.
 He participated in the Liberation War of Bangladesh.
-In 2009, Maleque was elected as the chairman of the upazila parishad of Naogaon Sadar Upazila.
+In 2009, Abdul Maleque was elected as the chairman of the upazila parishad of Naogaon Sadar Upazila.
 In 2013, the constituency of Naogaon-5 fell vacant upon the death of Abdul Jalil.
-The Awami League nominated Maleque as their candidate for the by-election.
-As there was no other candidate he was declared MP.
+The Awami League nominated Abdul Maleque as their candidate for the by-election.
+As there was no other candidate, he was elected to parliament unopposed.
 In 2014 general election, he was again nominated by Awami League and won.

+Death

+Abdul Maleque died at the Rajshahi Medical College Hospital on 9 September 2024, at the age of 77.